This is special information for those who are currently college/university students (This page was updated on 10/14/2007)

 If you are under 26, you may now be able to purchase insurance through your parent(s) health plan due to the Dependent Coverage Extension Requirement, taking effect on Jan 1, 2007.
 These plans are usually provide better health are coverage than the student health insurance plans colleges and universities offer to their students.

-You may want to see if the Commonwealth Choice Plans (available to those who are age 18 and older) or if the Young Adult Plans (available for those who are 18-26 yrs.
-Old) are choices for you.
-A buyer beware on the Young Adult plans (YAP).
-Like the student health insurance plans offered by colleges/universities to students, all of the YAP plans, with the exception of the Blue Cross Blue Shield Young Adult Plan, have an annual limit on benefits or benefit caps on the amount they will pay out per year for coverage (i.e. they may only cover a total of $50,000 worth of medical bills per year and after you hit that amount you are responsible for the bills).
-Make sure you know what you are buying and what the plan covers and what its benefit cap is before you buy it.
+You may want to consider purchasing the student health insurance plans that your college/university offers to students (QSHIP). {A buyer beware on these plans, most have an annual limit on benefits or benefit caps on the amount they will pay out per year for coverage (i.e. they may only cover a total of $50,000 worth of medical bills per year and after you hit that amount you are responsible for the bills).}

 You could join an association or membership group to that offers its members the ability to purchase insurance through a group rate.
 The Insurance Partnership has a list of organizations who offer their members access to health insurance.